-Waste in the environment is an ongoing issue all over the world, but here on our sunny shores, we can do something about it by joining forces with the Alliance on 19th September 2020.
+Waste in the environment is an ongoing issue all over the world, but here on our sunny shores, we can do something about it by joining forces with the Alliance to keep our environment waste-free.

 Before getting your hands dirty, check out the full deets at the ALL_TOGETHER SINGAPORE CLEANUP page and download the Litterati app to join in the cause.

 Other than clocking in the amount of litter you’ve taken care of, the app also highlights the total amount of litter picked up by everyone involved in Singapore—a gratifying way to show all participants the results of their efforts.